eizent/qgis2web_DoOO/tutorial.md

 After clicking on the File Manager section, it should bring you to the File Manager dashboard:
 ![screenshot showing the File Manager dashboard](images/file_dash.png)

+Click on the public_html section of the dashboard.
+This folder contains all of the pages that are public and available on the web on your domain.
+For example, if you have WordPress or Scalar applications connected to your account, they folders containing that data will show up here.
+Additionally, the names of the folders that you create within the public_html section become part of the public url where people will access your sites.
+For example, in the above image, you can see a folder called 'groningen', this folder corresponds to the page eizent.digital.brynmawr.edu/groningen/.

+**Note** eizent is the domain name that I have chosen, so your url path will be domainName.digital.brynmawr.edu/folderName